yiluansong/teaching/content/post/2023-10-04-nmds/index.md

 * A significant _p_ value indicates that the two groups are different in the their centroids OR dispersion in the multidimensional space.
 * It is similar to ANOVA, but it does not have many assumptions except exchangeability (usually satisfied).

-(The two case studies we mentioned both used PERMANOVA.)
+(The two case studies we introduced both used PERMANOVA.)

 In practice, we can easily use the _adonis2_ function from the _vegan_ package.